 Size: Adults can be smaller than a sunflower seed (over 1 cm long if engorged with blood), while tick larvae can be less than 1 mm.

 Often found near wooded and highly vegetated areas.
 Some species require moisture to survive.
-Indoors, the may live inside cracks, crevices, or their host’s nest or burrow
+Indoors, they may live inside cracks, crevices, or their host’s nest or burrow.

 Females and males of most species feed on blood of mammals, birds, and reptiles.
 Each species does have a preferred host, although most will feed on whatever blood is available to them.
 Thus, ticks are known to bite: